andrewbrdk/Repeater/README.md

 * No DAGs.
 Only sequences of commands.
 * No operators.
 Only command line programs.
 * No python code for DAGs definitions.
-Tasks are defined in JSON files.
+Tasks are defined in config files.
 * No user accounts.
 Only a single user.